WeCase/WeCase/README.md

 1. Python 3
 2. PyQt4 (python3-pyqt, python3-qt4)
 3. Python-notify2 (aka. python3-notify2, optional dependency)
+4. Development tools for PyQt / Qt (packages names are very different on different distributions)
+5. make
+6. automake

 Note: Some distributions use different packages names, or do not contain `python-notify2` in thier packages repositories.
 We are going to create `.rpm` and `.deb` packages for the dependencies.
 Before that, please download and install them from PIP.